©1978

 of legalism, unless it has deep spiritual understanding and

-depth.
 If we bring together every ethnic

 group and have not love, and the state has powers of prediction